 Why isn’t my new assessment 50% of my purchase price?

 The simple answer is that it is against the law.
 MCL 211.27 states that the purchase price is no longer the presumptive True Cash Value of a property.
 Market sale transactions for real property are used by Michigan assessors to compare assessed (AV) with the actual sale prices (market value) for those properties.
 Market value can be defined as the most probable price, as of a specific date, where both buyer and seller are knowledgeable and neither is under duress.

 The State Tax Commission requires counties to perform preliminary equalization using a 12 month and a 24 month sales study for each community.
 The study will be used that favors the taxpayer.
-Oakland County Equalization has determined that for 2018, Novi will use a 24 month study.
-For Novi that period is from April 1, 2015 to March 31, 2017 and includes over 2,000 sales.
-With the 24 month study, the average residential increase is 2%.
+Oakland County Equalization has determined that for 2019, Novi will use a 24 month study.
+For Novi that period is from April 1, 2016 to March 31, 2018 and includes over 2,000 sales.
 The 24 month sales study helps the taxpayer because it considers older sales.
 The City of Novi used one year sales studies from 2008 through 2011 when residential activity showed overall declines.

 When can I appeal my assessment?

 By law, the only time you may appeal your assessment is at the 2019 March Board of Review, which will begin the second Monday in March.
 After you receive the Change of Assessment notice you may file a completed petition to make an appointment.
 Read the Change of Assessment Notice for dates and times.
 Petitions are available online or at the Assessing Department counter.

 Read the Board of Review Notice for dates and times.

 What happens if I’m not happy with the decision of the March Board of Review?